 conviction

-It’s the time of the year so I was strolling the local Christmas market lately and passed by a craftsman who was weaving a basket.
-Somehow I was instantly impressed and stood still, starting to observe the activity of the basket-maker: his movements were swift and confident and he was even able to have a conversation with other observers, whilst craft-fully weaving this basket.
-All of a sudden he paused – he was about halfway finished with his piece – as if he felt something was not right: and indeed, the basketwork at the bottom had a different colour as the one at the top, also the braid seemed thinner.
-So he pulled all apart and started over.
-Upon which an old lady couldn’t resist and mention how pity this was and that she’d never noticed – and that he was almost finished anyway.
+It’s the time of year, so I was strolling the local Christmas market and passed by a craftsman weaving a basket.
+Somehow, I was instantly impressed and stood still, observing the basket-maker: his movements were swift and confident, and he even managed to hold a conversation with other observers whilst craftily weaving this basket.
+All of a sudden, he paused – he was about halfway finished with his piece – as if he felt something was not right: and indeed, the basketwork at the bottom had a different color from the one at the top, also the braid seemed thinner.
+So he pulled it all apart and started over.
+Upon which an old lady couldn’t resist and mentioned how pitiful this was, and that she’d never noticed, and that he was almost finished anyway.
 “Dear Madam, he replied, you have to this work with conviction!”
-Baskets, he added, one should only sell, if they’re tip-top.
-“If you can improve, you have to improve, even if it means to start all over.
-You cant sell inferior crap!” he finished off in a truly convincing manner and continued weaving.
-The older lady patiently waited till he was done and then bought the basket.
+Baskets, he added, should only be sold if they’re tip-top.
+“If you can improve, you have to improve, even if it means starting all over.
+You can’t sell inferior crap!” he finished off in a truly convincing manner and continued weaving.
+The older lady patiently waited until he was done, then bought the basket.

 This made me think of a meeting I once attended when working for a large company.
-It was about the introduction of a new product and in this context also ‘design’ was given a special spot on the CEO’s agenda.
-Part of this review was to examine the development of a particular product category – for us designers a great opportunity to show how well we had made progress – at least that’s what we intended to accomplish…
+It was about introducing a new product, and in this context, ‘design’ also took a special place on the CEO’s agenda.
+Part of this review was to examine the development of a particular product category – for us designers, a great opportunity to show how well we had made progress – at least that’s what we intended to accomplish…

-The CEO walked past the exhibited samples and carefully examined all, taking a closer look and comparing old with new.
+The CEO walked past the exhibited samples and carefully examined all, taking a closer look and comparing the old with the new.
 “Why did we ever launch this product, if we can do so much better?” he all of a sudden threw out, pointing at a truly mediocre, if not even dreadful product, which, standing next to it, had been replaced in the meanwhile by one with an improved design.
-The functionality did remain the same between the both, only the execution did improve: the second was much better indeed.
+The functionality remained the same between the two; only the execution improved: the second was much better, indeed.

 [The fact that only once per year he was conducting a ‘review’, and that due to this ‘re-viewing’ he was missing out on a lot (like the introduction of the first product), consequently meant that his questioning came too late, but this did not come to his mind… he was expecting action at the design side, not at his.]

-Under protest, he gave in and started his design work, but not before he got the assurance that with the second release he would have more freedom to change and adapt the ‘inner guts’ as well.
-When the final design proposal was ready he and all the other designers were not satisfied at all – though the work was done and the product needed to be sold ‘as is’.
-The designer had no power to put-in a veto on the market introduction.
+Under protest, he gave in and started his design work, but not before he got the assurance that with the second release, he would have more freedom to change and adapt the ‘inner guts’ as well.
+When the final design proposal was ready, he and all the other designers were not satisfied at all – though the work was done and the product needed to be sold ‘as is’.
+The designer had no power to veto the market introduction.
 Why was that: were the designers short of conviction, were they not ‘powerful’ enough?

 Leave a Reply